 All these frequencies are high, however, ω_0 being in the range of 3Mc/sec or so.
-Hence any instability having a growth rate of even a fairly
+Hence any instability having a growth rate of even a fairly small fraction of these frequencies would be disastrous.

 Our findings for the three frequency ranges are as follows: